MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-routing-on-agent-calendar.md

 ## How shift-based routing works

-The imported schedules from external systems are represented in Dynamics 365 as bookings.
+The imported schedules from external systems are represented in Dynamics 365 as "bookings".
 The [bookableresourcebooking](../develop/reference/entities/bookableresourcebooking.md) entity stores this information.
 Each booking is assigned to an agent.
 The agent is represented as a bookable resource.
 Every agent with one or more bookings has a corresponding entry in the [bookableresource](../develop/reference/entities/bookableresource.md) entity.

 An automated process synchronizes the agent's imported schedules with the agent's work hour calendar.
 The following rules apply for the automatic synchronization: